Cavatelli Pasta with Mushrooms, Kale & Soft Boiled Eggs

 When I first tried this cavatelli pasta recipe from Blue Apron, I was not so sure about the soft boiled eggs.
 I love them with toast points for breakfast but on top of my pasta?

 I’m seeing soft boiled eggs adorn more and more recipes these days so I’m not sure if it’s a trend or something that’s been done for years in Italy and now becoming popular in the USA.

 This dish not only tastes great with the mushrooms cooking in browned butter, then combined with kale, seasoned with thyme and finished with grated pecorino cheese but looks smashing especially with an egg on top.

 A type of pasta coming from the Italian word for “little hollows” that looks like miniature hot dog buns.
 Cavatelli is not always easy to find especially if you don’t have an Italian specialty food market near by.

 You can try your hand and make it at home.
-I found this great recipe and short clip on the New York Times website showing you the technique for making it yourself.
+I found this great recipe and short clip on the Wall Street Journal website showing you the technique for making it yourself.
 Basic pasta dough that gets rolled into thin tubes that are cut into lengths the size of your thumbnail.

 These pieces are smushed with your thumb in such a way they form miniature hot dog rolls.
 The clip shows you exactly how it is done.
 If you can’t find cavatelli, substitute orecchiette or penne.